Floppy5004/chatrd/README.md

 1. First, [download Kick.Bot from Sehelitar's repo](https://github.com/Sehelitar/Kick.bot/releases/).
 2. Unzip and copy the DLLs from **Kick.Bot** to the *dlls folder* inside **Streamer.Bot**.
 If it's not there, create one (name it "dlls", lowercase).
 3. Import the action from *action.txt* file (inside the ZIP folder you just unzipped) to **Streamer.Bot**.
 4. Close **Streamer.Bot** and open it again.
-After a few seconds, a window will appear asking for you to login on *Kick*.
+After a few seconds, a window will appear asking you to login on *Kick*.
 5. Done! 😊

 If **Kick.Bot** stops sending events to ChatRD, delete it's dlls in the *dlls folder*, delete the imported **Kick.Bot** action and delete the *Streamer.bot.exe.WebView2* folder.
 After that, reinstall **Kick.Bot** using the above instructions.